Top 10 Social media KPIs for small businesses to track in 2023

 Measure your progress over time.

-Importance of KPIs for small businesses also lays down on tracking key outcome indicators such as revenue, gross profit, position and number of employees.
+The importance of KPIs for small businesses also lies down in tracking key outcome indicators such as revenue, gross profit, position, and the number of employees.
 Set goals every second and quarterly, and use weekly KPIs to measure your progress towards your goals.
-Setting the right KPI for small business can help you measure your progress towards long-term goals and business strategies.
+Setting the right KPI for small businesses can help you measure your progress toward long-term goals and business strategies.

 To make changes and keep on track.

 You need leading indications in addition to your results to warn you when you're at risk of missing those targets before it's too late.
 Common small businesses' KPIs assist you in predicting what will happen in the future as well as your future outcomes.
 They tell you if you're on track to attain your objectives.
 There are two types of leading indicators: There are two qualities of a leading indicator.
 It is quantifiable and has the potential to have a direct influence.
 If it's on your dashboard, it's a fantastic KPI to keep your project on track.

 To solve a problem or engage in an opportunity.

 Use a combination of KPIs in your dashboard to quickly get the right information for solving a problem or engaging in an opportunity.
 Let's say you are in a slump in sales.
 Finding some KPIs for small businesses can help change the flow (probably the number of outbound calls, the number of held constants, and the number of exhibits attended).
 Place them on your dashboard and track them weekly to see if you've found the right lever to help you generate more predictable sales.
 Or let's say you have a good idea for a new product.
 You cannot test on multiple clients and validate KPI for small businesses before running at scale.
 You can monitor the number of interested customers, NPS score implementation time, number of defects, and more.